 The importance of conductivity

 The primary purpose of any radiant heat panel is to conduct heat to the living spaces of your home.
-Warmboard has been optimized for maximum conductivity, which means maximum heat delivered from each drop of heated water.
-In fact, Warmboard is 2-5x more conductive than any other form of radiant heat.
+Warmboard has been optimized for maximum conductivity, which means maximum heat delivered from every drop of heated water.
+In fact, Warmboard is at least 2-5x more conductive than any other form of radiant heat.

-- Makes floor temperatures more even, and more comfortable
+- Makes floor temperatures more even, more comfortable

 - Allows wider tubing spacing, reducing the cost of tubing, manifolds, controls and the labor to install all of these components while increasing system reliability

-- A more responsive system that can quickly adjust its output to precisely match changing heat loads, ensuring a constant "just right" interior temperatures
+- Provides faster response, quickly adjusting output to precisely match changing heat loads, ensuring a constant comfort

 - Ensures your home will quickly come up to the desired temperature after vacation set back